-3-16.
-802.1x Configuration
+3-15.
+802.1X Configuration

-802.1x port-based network access control provides a method to restrict users to access network resources via authenticating user's information.
-This restricts users from gaining access to the network resources through a 802.1x-enabled port without authentication.
-If a user wishes to touch the network through a port under 802.1x control, he (she) must firstly input his (her) account name for authentication and waits for gaining authorization before sending or receiving any packets from a 802.1x-enabled port.
+802.1X port-based network access control provides a method to restrict users to access network resources via authenticating user's information.
+This restricts users from gaining access to the network resources through a 802.1X-enabled port without authentication.
+If a user wishes to touch the network through a port under 802.1X control, he (she) must firstly input his (her) account name for authentication and waits for gaining authorization before sending or receiving any packets from a 802.1X-enabled port.

-Before the devices or end stations can access the network resources through the ports under 802.1x control, the devices or end stations connected to a controlled port send the authentication request to the authenticator, the authenticator pass the request to the authentication server to authenticate and verify, and the server tell the authenticator if the request get the grant of authorization for the ports.
+Before the devices or end stations can access the network resources through the ports under 802.1X control, the devices or end stations connected to a controlled port send the authentication request to the authenticator, the authenticator pass the request to the authentication server to authenticate and verify, and the server tell the authenticator if the request get the grant of authorization for the ports.

-According to IEEE802.1x, there are three components implemented.
-They are Authenticator, Supplicant and Authentication server shown in Fig. 3-52.
+According to IEEE802.1X, there are three components implemented.
+They are Authenticator, Supplicant and Authentication server.